Hristo-Boyadzhiev/FurnitureShop/README.md

 •	**Catalog Page:** Showcases all available furniture on the website.
 Each product includes an image and a details button.
 In the absence of available furniture, a message is displayed: "No furniture yet," accompanied by a button redirecting users to the home page.

 •	**Details Page:** Presents detailed information about a selected product, including an image, product model, price, description, and a back button redirecting users to the catalog page.
-Guests can also view available comments for the selected product but cannot add or delete comments.
+Guests can also view available comments and likes for the selected product but cannot add or delete comments and likes.

 •	**Login Page:** Features a form where guests must enter their email and password to log in as registered users and access the private section of the application.
 The login form includes input validations for email (valid email required) and password (minimum of 3 characters).